Are you thinking about “How to harvest kale” that you have grown in the yard and now want to have on your platter?

 You will clearly observe the difference in taste.

-Sow the seeds about ½ inch deep in the seed bed in rows with almost 6 inches apart.
-Water the seeds on time and take good care of seed bed to have good result.
+Sow the seeds about ½ inch deep in the seedbed in rows almost 6 inches apart.
+Water the seeds on time and take good care of the seedbed to have good results.

-If you have sown seeds at time in appropriate conditions, you are going to have fresh kale leaves soon.
+If you have sown seeds at times inappropriate conditions, you are going to have fresh kale leaves soon.

-When you see three to four leaves growing, transfer the plants to their growing position in such a way that lowest leaves set at ground level.
+When you see three to four leaves growing, transfer the plants to their growing position in such a way that the lowest leaves are set at ground level.

 Water well.
 Keep a pace among plants almost 20 inches apart.

-By giving water timely and proving feed in spring plant will give best growth.
+By giving water timely and proving feed in spring plants will give the best growth.

 When to Harvest Kale – Harvesting Kale

-If you have grown kale and now worrying about when to harvest kale, you must be glad to know that it is winter loving plant and gives best sweet flavor if harvest after frost.
+If you have grown kale and now worrying about when to harvest kale, you must be glad to know that it is a winter-loving plant and gives the best sweet flavor if harvest after frost.